Viking Pest Control does not offer Carcass & Dead Animal Removal. Animal removal is only completed by our team when an animal is found in a

 Will There Be a Disruption to My Business or Home During Bird Control?

 Different cases call for varying levels of care, some of which may require ladders and construction materials on-site.
 For example, if there’s a problem with nesting and roosting within your building’s rafters or air ducts, it may be best to approach and evaluate the situation from the inside as well as outside access points.
 However, our bird control technicians at Bird Doctor are specially trained to use an effective, minimally disruptive methodology and conduct themselves with the utmost consideration for our customers.
-Our schedule will be based around your needs in order to cause as little disruption to your day as possible.
+Our schedule will be based on your needs in order to cause as little disruption to your day as possible.

 Do Fake Owls and Other Visual Deterrents Work for Preventing Birds?